jimbaker/tagstr/docs/pep.rst

 expression is computed as needed (if at all); this computation can even be memoized by the tag function.

-In addition, the text of the interpolation expression is made available to the tag function.
+In addition, the original text of the interpolation expression is made available to the tag function.
 This can be useful for debugging or metaprogramming.

 The type ``Thunk`` will be made available from ``typing``, with the following pure-Python semantics: